Pvictorfrazao/Pvictorfrazao/README.md

 ## Back-End

 I am a third semester computer engineering student from CESUPA, I'm also member of Engeenering Office since 2023, where we develop projects using hardware and software.
-I like to play videogames, play my guitars and watch sports.
+I like to play videogames, play my guitar and watch sports.

 -   🌍  I'm living in Belém-PA